ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 |
 | The remote data is the same as the one we initially had, so you should not notice any actual changes
 | to the grid.
 However, you will see an additional HTTP request performed if you open your developer tools.
 |
+| We provide a default value of an empty array `[]` to meet the `strictNullChecks` type requirement which is now enabled by default with the Angular CLI.
+See [Strict Null checks](https://angular.io/guide/template-typecheck#strict-null-checks) for more details.
+|
 | ## Enable Selection
 |